Australian system of government

 A constitutional monarchy

 In a constitutional monarchy, the monarch does not have absolute power—they must follow the country’s constitution.
-The Australian head of state is Her Majesty Queen Elizabeth II.
-The Queen appoints the Governor-General to act on her behalf.
+The Australian head of state is His Majesty King Charles III.
+The King appoints the Governor-General to act on his behalf.

 Examples of other constitutional monarchies include Belgium, Tonga and Sweden.

 A federation of states

 A federation is a group of states that have joined together to form a single country.
 In 1901, 6 British colonies united to form the country of Australia.
 Prior to this and for at least 50 000 years, Aboriginal and Torres Strait Islander peoples lived on the Australian continent and practised traditional cultures and languages.
 The colonies became Australian states and a federal Parliament was created with the power to make laws about national matters such as defence, immigration, trade and foreign affairs.
 The Australian Constitution—the set of rules by which Australia is run—sets out how the federal and state parliaments share the power to make laws.

 The federal Parliament alone does not make all laws across the nation.
 Three levels of government work together to provide Australians with the services they need.
 The three levels are: